craigmorrison/tech-test-ts/README.md

-# About
+# Popular Posts

-The goal of this repo is to test the developer's basic knowledge of Typescript, Promises and testing.
+A coding excercise.

 # Goals

-## Primary Goals
+## Main

-Open `./src/userService.ts` and implement the `getUsersWithPopularPosts` function such that:
+Implement the `getUsersWithPopularPosts` method in `./src/userService.ts`.

-1. It returns users from the provided dataService as an array wrapped in a Promise
+It should:

-2. Ensure that each user has a `posts` field that contains all posts by that user
+1. Return users from the provided dataService as an array wrapped in a Promise.
-3. The list of users should only include those who have written a "popular" post (any single post with 10 or more comments)
+2. Only return users who have written a "popular" post, where a popular post is a post with 10 or more comments.

-## Stretch goal
+## Optional

 Implement unit tests for the `getUsersWithPopularPosts` method.